nutriot/bandcamp-api/README.md

 In order to make API calls, you need to [register](https://bandcamp.com/contact?subj=API%20Access) to get client ID and secret.

-:warning: It is [not recommended](https://medium.com/@benjamin.botto/secure-access-token-storage-with-single-page-applications-part-1-9536b0021321) to use this library in the front-end, as your credentials will be exposed to the world!

 ## Usage

 Import and initialize the Bandcamp module